-- You must have attained age 70 $\frac{1}{2}$ on or after the date of the QCD, not simply in the year you turn age 70 $\frac{1}{2}$ - The QCD must go to a qualified charity and must be a direct transfer from your IRA trustee to the charity - Distributions you receive from your IRA cannot retroactively be made into a QCD
+- You must have attained age 70 1⁄2 on or after the date of the QCD, not simply in the year you turn age 70 1⁄2 - The QCD must go to a qualified charity and must be a direct transfer from your IRA trustee to the charity - Distributions you receive from your IRA cannot retroactively be made into a QCD

 - The QCD must be one that would otherwise have been a taxable distribution.
 After-tax dollars in the IRA cannot be used to make a QCD - QCDs must come from an IRA or Rollover IRA, not a 401(k) or qualified employer plan.
 You may be able to roll the assets from a profit sharing or pension plan and then make the QCD transfer from the IRA - Beneficiaries of an inherited IRA can make a QCD but must also be age 70 1⁄2 or older at the time of the QCD - QCDs can be made from SEP and SIMPLE IRAs as long as the employer has not made a contribution to the account in the calendar year the QCD is made.
 In other words, it must be considered an inactive account - The QCD must be an outright gift to charity.
-It cannot be made to a donor advised fund, private foundation, a supporting organization, to a charitable remainder trust, or in exchange for a charitable gift annuity - It is important to note that not all states conform to federal income tax law with respect to QCDs, and income tax rules vary by state - QCDs must be made by December 31 to count toward an RMD for the calendar year
+Under a new provision in the SECURE Act 2.0, individuals ages 70 1⁄2 and older can make a once-in-a-lifetime distribution directly to one or more charitable gift annuities (CGA) or charitable remainder trusts (CRT), which will be treated as a QCD and will count against the annual QCD limit.
+For 2024, the CGA or CRT limit is \$53,000, which will be indexed annually.
+Individuals can exercise this option over a single calendar year only once during your lifetime - It is important to note that not all states conform to federal income tax law with respect to QCDs, and income tax rules vary by state - QCDs must be made by December 31 to count toward an RMD for the calendar year - Individuals who want to reduce their RMD income should first make a QCD directly from the IRA to the qualifying charity, then take their annual RMD, as the first dollars withdrawn from an IRA in any year (from an owner that is subject to RMDs) are deemed to satisfy the RMD.
+This rule is referred to as the "first-dollars-out" rule